cmantas/simple_log/README.md

 >[    INFO]an unreasonably big name: This will mess indentation up
 ```

-#File Logging (experimental)
+##File Logging (experimental)
 -------------------
 By defining a filename, the the logger will also print to a file.

-The loggin level of file output is fixed to 'DEBUG' (for now).
+The loggin level of the file output is fixed to 'DEBUG' (for now).

-The output format is also fixed
+The output format is also fixed (for now).

 ```python
 afile = "my_file.log"